willferguson/pooler/README.md

-# Pooler
+# Waterpark

-Process Pool system.
+Process Pool library for starting and supervising pools of workers.

-Elixir implementation of the Erlang process pool tutorial from learnyousomeerlang (http://learnyousomeerlang.com/building-applications-with-otp)
+Inspiration taken from learnyousomeerlang (http://learnyousomeerlang.com/building-applications-with-otp)